Top Canadian Dividend ETFs

 Before we get into my favourite Canadian dividend ETFs, here are some elements that make up a solid ETF:

-Style – ETFs can track an index, follow an industry sector, be rules-based like some smart-beta funds are, or be much more.
-For the most part, I prefer either plain vanilla, broad market equity indexed ETFs or dividend ETFs.
+1. Style – ETFs can track an index, follow an industry sector, be rules-based like some smart-beta funds are, or be much more.
+For the most part, I prefer either plain-vanilla, broad market equity indexed ETFs or dividend ETFs when I share my favourites with readers or other investors.
 This is because the former provides market-like returns less skimpy money management fees.
-Basically plain vanilla ETFs offer a set-and-forget investing approach.
-Contribute money every month, quarter or annually and let it grow for the next 30-40 years.
-Some examples of what I like in the Canadian market will follow in the paragraphs below.
-The latter, those dividend ETFs, can provide income; tangible money you and I can use as we please while offering some long-term growth.
+Dividend ETFs can provide income; tangible money you and I can use as we please while offering some long-term growth.
 I avoid other types/styles of ETFs based on futures, hedges or swap agreements.
 By and large those products tend to make the company offering those funds rich, not you.

-Tracking error – In short, tracking error is the difference between the performance of the fund (the ETF) and its benchmark (it’s track).
+3. Tracking error – In short, tracking error is the difference between the performance of the fund (the ETF) and its benchmark (what it tracks).
 I would advise you to look at the fund’s prospectus before you buy it and strive to own ETFs with low tracking errors.

 All data and information is current at the time of this post.